dehghanfatemeh/fastapi12_heroku/README.md

 link : https://shielded-plateau-68883.herokuapp.com/docs#/

-and To output app2 (actually calling app) by typing the `uvicorn main:app2 --reload` command in the terminal And the X address is written in the browser and you can see the output `http://127.0.0.1:8000/docs`
+and To output app2 (actually calling app) by typing the `uvicorn main:app2 --reload` command in the terminal And the `http://127.0.0.1:8000/docs` address is written in the browser and you can see the output